 Rhode Island has generous incentives to help pay for a solar installation.
 In a Net Metering installation, clients can get money up front to help reduce the cost of the installation.
 Additionally, there are programs that pay RI residents for their electricity production.
 Ask us for a free proposal and we will help you navigate the somewhat complicated financial benefit of state incentives.

 The Federal Government offers a 22% tax credit on renewable energy systems.
 This tax driven financial benefit helps our clients recoup a large chunk of their investment right away.
 Though we don’t know what laws might change, 2021 is currently the last year homeowners can pursue a federal tax credit.
 For commercial systems, it goes down to 10% permanently in 2022.
 Businesses can often depreciate solar as an asset using a Modified Accelerated Cost Recovery System (MACRS) depreciation strategy.
 Of course, we are not CPAs at Newport Solar, but we can model these benefits and send any info over to your CPA for review.

 Electricity prices, on average, have gone up by a compounding 3-4% annually over the last 10 years.
 This increase, however, is not a smooth curve; the Federal Energy Information Admin tracks that and you can see it’s consistently high.
 This unknowable increase over the coming 10 years presents your pocketbook with risk.
 Will electricity rates go up by more than 4% annually?
 We don’t know.
 By producing your own electricity, you are locking in your electricity cost at a 66-80% savings, capturing the financial benefit of controlling your cost of energy!

-One of the biggest questions our team gets when we deliver a sales proposal is, “What will solar do to the resale value of my house?”
-Now, all real estate is local, and you cannot account for taste; however, we can look at the statistics and say that, on average, solar is great for resale value!
+A frequent question our team gets when we deliver a sales proposal is, “What will solar do to the resale value of my house?”
+All real estate is local, and you cannot account for taste; however, we can look at the statistics and say that, on average, solar is great for resale value!

 Solar is Awesome